- ‘Zombie’ snakes are being reported across the country.

 When the eastern hognose snake feels threatened, it has an arsenal of defenses to employ.
 First, it will spread out the skin around its head and neck and flatten its body.
 This helps the snake to puff up like a small cobra as it tries to look big and intimidating.
 This defense tactic is why the eastern hognose snake is sometimes called a puff adder.

 Puff adders are extremely dangerous to humans, injecting a large amount of potent venom with each strike.
-Mostly found in Africa in savannah, grasslands, deserts, and rainforests across the continent, this snake is not common to North America, although relatives of this snake, like hog-nosed snakes, are.
+Mostly found in Africa in savannah, grasslands, deserts, and rainforests across the continent, this snake is not native to North America.

 If the predator is not deterred by the puff adder approach, the eastern hognose snake will coil up and raise its head like a rattlesnake, hissing loudly while wiggling its tail.
 It will lunge, strike, and even pretend to bite (usually with its mouth closed).
 However, if the snake still fears for its safety, then it will turn to its dramatic last resort: dying.